-Our recommendations to Government – summary:
+Our policy priorities and recommendations – summary:

 Natspec supports the ambitious intentions of the 2014 Children and Families Act, but has concerns that a poorly designed funding system and excessive bureaucracy are taking the focus away from meeting the needs of young people.

 During the 2017 election campaign, we called on the future government to undertake post-legislative scrutiny of the Act via the Commons Education Committee to ensure that it is working for every young person with SEND aged 16-25.
 We were pleased that this call was recognised and since April 2018, the Education Committee has been undertaking an Inquiry into the SEND reforms, scrutinising how well the legislation has been implemented.

 We regularly respond to government consultations and review our policy priorities.

 Our 2018 and 2019 policy priorities can be downloaded from the box below.